putman44/Project-Advanced-API-Development/README.md

 # Mechanic Service API

-A RESTful API for managing customers, mechanics, and service tickets built with Flask, SQLAlchemy, and MySQL.
+A RESTful API for managing customers, mechanics, inventory parts, and service tickets built with Flask, SQLAlchemy, and MySQL.

 ---